 As of December 31, 2009, our capital commitments in connection with our property development activities amounted to RMB16,304.9 million, primarily arising from contracted construction fees or other capital commitments for future property developments.
-We expect to fund such capital commitments principally from the pre-sale proceeds of our properties and partly from bank borrowings.
+We expect to fund such capital commitments principally from the pre-sale proceeds of our properties and from bank and other borrowings.
 The following table shows a breakdown of our capital commitments with respect to our property developments as of December 31, 2009: